|

 Unfortunately it is really so.
 You should paste search engine code on

-the each page with the down horizontal menu.
+the each page with the collapsible tree menu.

 If you don't want to create your menu (and add search engine friendly